zeroc-ice/ice/distribution/src/windows/vsplugin/README.txt

 VC++ Pre-compiled headers
 -------------------------

-For c++ projects the pre-compiler headers is detect automatically and slice compiler will add the relevant --add-header command line option.
+For C++ projects, pre-compiled headers are detected automatically.
+(The extension automatically passes the required --add-header option to slice2cpp.)

-If you change the pre-compiler header setting of a projec you should rebuild the project.
+If you change the pre-compiled header setting of a project, you must rebuild the project.